-Armin Taghipour is Lecturer for Signal Processing and Acoustics at the Institute of Electrical Engineering of the Lucerne School of Engineering and Architecture.
-He is the Head of the Research Group Waves & Signal Processing and an MSE Advisor in the HSLU Master of Science in Engineering program.
+Armin Taghipour is Professor in Signal Processing and Acoustics at the Institute of Electrical Engineering of the Lucerne School of Engineering and Architecture.
+He is the Head of the Research Group Waves & Signal Processing, Head of Continuing and Executive Education of Innovation & Technology, as well as an MSE Advisor in the HSLU Master of Science in Engineering program.

 Armin was born in 1981 in Rasht, Iran.
 He studied Electrical Engineering at the University of Guilan (B.Sc., Major Microelectronics) in Iran, and at the University of Hanover (M.Sc., Major Telecommunications – Signal Processing) in Germany.
 From July 2011 to April 2016, he worked as a research assistant toward a Doctor of Engineering degree, Dr. Eng., at the International Audio Laboratories Erlangen (AudioLabs) in Germany under the supervision of Prof. Bernd Edler (F-A-University of Erlangen-Nuremberg) and Prof. Brian C. J. Moore (University of Cambridge, UK).
 In April 2016, he defended his doctoral thesis on "Psychoacoustics of detection of tonality and asymmetry of masking: implementation of tonality estimation methods in a psychoacoustic model for perceptual audio coding."